The Original 1968 & 1969 Pink Paisely Telecaster

 The Edge Burst

-Lifting and Bubbling: The aluminum foil's metallic surface was never an ideal long-term bonding surface for wood adhesive.
-Over decades, the bond breaks down in localized spots, causing the foil to lift or bubble.
-This is common on surviving examples and is, ironically, a positive authentication signal — a suspiciously flat and perfectly bonded surface deserves more scrutiny, not less.
+Lifting and Bubbling.
+Aluminum foil was never an ideal long-term surface for wood adhesive to bond to.
+Over decades, the bond breaks down in spots and the foil lifts or bubbles.
+This is common on surviving examples, and it's actually a positive authentication signal.
+A suspiciously flat, perfectly bonded surface deserves more scrutiny, not less.

-The Shatter Effect: The clear coat is a thick, brittle polyester — not nitrocellulose.
+The Shatter Effect.
+The clear coat is a thick, brittle polyester.
+It isn't nitrocellulose, and the two finishes fail very differently.
 Nitro checks in fine hairline networks.
-Polyester shatters — fragmenting into large, glass-like chunks when it fails.
+Polyester shatters, fragmenting into large, glass-like chunks.
 Clean, un-cracked examples are extremely rare.
-Fine checking on a claimed original is a red flag.
+Fine hairline checking on a claimed original is a red flag, because it suggests a refinish in nitro.

-UV Fluorescence: Under a blacklight, original vintage polyester reacts with a specific fluorescence signature tied to both the era's polyester chemistry and the original pink pigment.
-Modern reissue finishes fluoresce differently.
+UV Fluorescence.
+Under a blacklight, original vintage polyester reacts with a specific signature tied to the era's polyester chemistry and the original pink pigment.
+Modern reissue finishes fluoresce differently, and the variance is usually obvious to an experienced eye.

-A missing chunk of the Cling-Foil paper on the 1969 — completely typical wear for this model.
-The foil delaminates and can be lost entirely in high-wear areas.
-This is a positive authenticity indicator, not a problem.
+A missing chunk of the Cling-Foil paper on the 1969.
+Completely typical wear for this model.
+The foil delaminates and can be lost entirely in high-wear areas, which is a positive authenticity indicator rather than a problem.

-Authentication Warning: Because these guitars were frequently stripped and refinished in the 1970s — when the psychedelic finish was considered ugly and outdated — a high percentage of "Paisley Telecasters" encountered today are actually refinished CBS-era Telecasters wearing a later reproduction of the foil finish.
-The shattering pattern, foil bubbling, UV response, and the "puzzle piece" test are all essential checks.
+Authentication Warning: Many of these guitars were stripped and refinished during the 1970s, when the psychedelic look was considered outdated.
+A significant percentage of "Paisley Telecasters" encountered today are CBS-era Telecasters that have been refinished with a later reproduction of the foil.
+The shattering pattern, foil bubbling, UV response, and the "puzzle piece" test (covered later) are all essential checks before any serious money changes hands.

-The neck is where forensic differentiation between the two model years is most straightforward.
-Fender made a significant construction change that is immediately visible once you know what to look for.
+The neck is the easiest place to tell the two model years apart.
+Fender changed neck construction in this window, and the difference is immediately visible once you know what you're looking at.

 1968: Maple Cap Fretboard

-Most 1968 models feature a maple cap fretboard — a separate thin piece of maple glued on top of the neck blank.
-This means there is no "skunk stripe" on the back of the neck and no walnut plug at the headstock.
+Most 1968 models have a maple cap fretboard.
+That's a separate thin piece of maple glued on top of the neck blank.
+With this construction, you'll see no "skunk stripe" on the back of the neck, and no walnut plug on the headstock face.

 1969: One-Piece Maple Neck

-By 1969, Fender returned to the traditional one-piece maple neck with the truss rod cavity routed from the back, filled with a walnut "skunk stripe" running from heel to headstock, where a matching walnut plug is visible.
+By 1969, Fender had returned to the traditional one-piece maple neck.
+Truss rod cavity routed from the back, filled with a walnut "skunk stripe" running heel to headstock, with a matching walnut plug visible at the headstock face.

 Date Stamps, Fretboard Dots, and Ink Colors

-Fender stamped dates in black ink as standard for 1968 and early 1969.
-In mid-to-late 1969, Fender transitioned to green ink stamps.
+Date stamps were applied in black ink for 1968 and through early 1969.
+Mid-to-late 1969 saw a transition to green ink.
 Both years used black dot position markers on the maple fretboard.
 If you need help decoding the neck stamp or serial number on your instrument, our Fender serial number guide walks through every CBS-era dating system in detail.

 The CBS Black Logo